|R.K Shaw-Embry House|

 The lovely Beaux-Arts courthouse in the center of town is a testimony to Quincy's old days of prosperity.
 It was designed, in 1912, by none other than Hal Hentz of Hentz and Reid, the most prestigious architecture firm in Atlanta at that time.
 (The firm designed dozens of Atlanta landmarks, including the famous Swan House and Rich’s flagship store downtown.)

 The courthouse square is shaded by huge magnolias and live oaks and is often the scene of fun events, like barbecues and concerts.
-Quincy is a small town, so I get called for jury duty quite frequently.
+Gadsden is a small county, so I get called for jury duty quite frequently.
 I'm not that fond of jury duty, but I do like being inside the courthouse.
 I don't even need to bring a book to read during the lulls in jury selection; I just sit there and admire the crown molding.

 Padgett’s Jewelry Store

 This building is located in downtown Quincy, just across the street from the courthouse.
 Built in 1894, it housed a general store until it was purchased by Padgett’s Jewelers in 1979.
 I love driving into town after work each evening and seeing the huge Coca-Cola mural on the building’s side, and I love stopping at Padgett’s, especially when I’m gift shopping and I've given myself permission to actually buy something.
 In addition to jewelry, Padgett’s sells china and silver and all manner of knickknacks.
 It’s a thriving operation, pretty much the only one in our largely abandoned (but adorable) downtown.
 Yet I do think things are looking up in Quincy.
 I really do.
 An oyster place called Flookah’s recently opened, and so did a sports bar (L.R.'s).